Jeson-Antony/DE-Stock-Market-Project-Kafka/README.md

 - Apache Kafka

 ## Dataset Used
-Here is the dataset used - https://github.com/darshilparmar/stock-market-kafka-data-engineering-project/blob/main/indexProcessed.csv
+Here is the dataset used - indexProcessed.csv